Jo Jo Zep and the Falcons: Reformation/reunions (2001–2019)

 Power died of heart failure in hospital in Wellington, New South Wales on 30 November 2018.
 A memorial concert was performed by Jo Jo Zep & The Falcons and The Rock Doctors in Power's honour in Melbourne on 17 March 2019, with all proceeds going to his daughter Julia.
 At the show, Camilleri made remarks alluding to that concert potentially being the last ever Jo Jo Zep & The Falcons concert.
+There have not been any performances by the band since, though no formal announcement of any permanent disbanding has been made.

 Hall of Fame

 On 18 July 2007, Australian Recording Industry Association (ARIA) inducted Jo Jo Zep and the Falcons into its Hall of Fame.
 Also inducted that year were Hoodoo Gurus, Marcia Hines, Frank Ifield, Radio Birdman and Brian Cadd.
 According to Camilleri, "I always thought that I was the weak link in the band, that I wasn't good enough to be in it.
 I had some great moments, moments that I didn't deserve, and was just happy to tag along".
 Prior to the induction, Camilleri said "I'm chuffed.
 I think the Falcons did play a part in the Australian music explosion ...
 I'm happy it's been acknowledged.
 The Falcons were a band out of time.
 What we played wasn't what was being played.
 It was an R&B/reggae sound in the time of flares and funk and pop music.
 Somehow we slotted in."
 At the induction ceremony, Mark Seymour declared that Jo Jo Zep and the Falcons were an inspiration for the formation of his band, Hunters & Collectors.
 For Young, it was his second induction in a row, his 2006 entry was as a member of Daddy Cool.